opensearch-project/project-website/_posts/2021-11-05-bwc-testing-for-opensearch.markdown

 For more information on BWC testing, please check out [OpenSearch/TESTING.md](https://github.com/opensearch-project/OpenSearch/blob/f54cc382d53f76b4edefc919cc69192dee456b33/TESTING.md#testing-backwards-compatibility) and [opensearch-plugins/TESTING.md](https://github.com/opensearch-project/opensearch-plugins/blob/b606c9e17163311ce2dee05a7a5d6f557e5fc197/TESTING.md#backwards-compatibility-testing).

 Closing on a high note, we hope this blog post adds light to the backwards compatibility framework and we are continuing to invest efforts in automating backwards compatibility for OpenSearch.
+The release automation currently built as part of [opensearch-project/opensearch-build#90](https://github.com/opensearch-project/opensearch-build/issues/90) runs the bwc tests for OpenSearch as part of the release process.
+Going further, we are working to add bwc tests for all plugins ([opensearch-project/opensearch-plugins#77](https://github.com/opensearch-project/opensearch-plugins/issues/77)), automate running the plugin bwc tests and run bwc tests for the bundle as part of the release process.
 Please refer to [opensearch-project/opensearch-build#90](https://github.com/opensearch-project/opensearch-build/issues/90) for the next steps.